ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/cfml-language/components/final-constructs.md

 ## Final Functions

 Functions within a component can also be declared as `final`.
-Final methods cannot be override by sub-components.
+Final methods cannot be overridden by sub-components.
 Final methods can be used to limit the extent to which sub-components redefine the behavior of the parent classes.

 ```java
 component BaseUtil{